Understanding the Upcoming Drop Deadline at Penn State: It's Okay to Drop a Course!

 Remember: There’s No “One Size Fits All” in College

-Everyone’s path looks different.
-Some students will thrive by carrying a heavy load each semester, while others benefit from pacing themselves to ensure they learn and grow effectively.
+Everyone's path looks different.
+Some students thrive carrying a heavy course load each semester, while others benefit from pacing themselves to learn and grow effectively.
+Both approaches are valid.

 Let's find the best route together.